Why I Don’t Count My Possessions

 - I needed the extra push.
 Project 333 will provide extra incentive to push my limits – which is the point.
 I have sat somewhat content in my minimalist journey for awhile now.
 This project will hopefully push me to a new edge.
 And teach me new things about myself.

 - The community is exciting.
 Knowing that I am just one of a large number or participants provides extra motivation.
 I haven’t heard the final number of participants, but it’s extra fun knowing that there is a group of people around the world jumping in too.
-And they appear to be very active on the Facebook page.

 - It sounds fun.
 I’m in.
 Two years ago, getting to pick out 33 new items at a clothing store would have sounded fun.
 Today, limiting myself to 33 sounds fun… Oh, how my life has changed.